Headless eCommerce - Common architectural elements

 Now let's take a quick tour of the generic architecture and outline the common elements uncovered in my research.

 As you notice from the beginning, this logical diagram starts with a focus on cloud native development and the developer.
-For those that have looked at that blueprint already, you'll notice the developer is central to delivering the components used in a headless e-commerce solution.
+For those that have looked at that architecture already, you'll notice the developer is central to delivering the components used in a headless e-commerce solution.

 The developer IDE is pretty universal, the tooling that the developer is coding in.
 Some form of source code management repository is used, but all research pointed to a Git-based repository.
 The remaining elements encompass as selection of the enterprise frameworks encountered, but are not by any means definitive.
 We captured integration based on Camel and Fuse, and often some collection of Java runtimes.